ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

         Build and run the application.
 It should prompt you to sign in at the OP's authentication endpoint and provide a means for authorizing the application.
 In your Xcode project logs you should see access and ID tokens obtained from the OP that could be further used in the application for making calls to the OIDC Provider and a Resource Server endpoints.

-    0. <a name="simple-app-api"></a>Making API requests
+    0. <a id="simple-app-api"></a>Making API requests

         [Back to Copy 'n' Paste](#simple-app)

         In the above implementation re-launching the app on the same device (simulator) will load the authorization state saved in the previous session and the authorization flow will not be triggered.
 This, however, does not mean that the tokens saved from the last session are still valid.
 A model OAuth 2.0 client should probably check if the authorization server provided a token expiration date, which is captured by AppAuth in the `accessTokenExpirationDate` property of the last token response, but the token can be revoked before its scheduled expiration date.
 The client, therefore, should be able to accommodate an invalid token by obtaining a fresh one.
-The AppAuth's authorization state object provides `performAction()` method to do this automatically and use a refresh token if needed and if one is provided by the OP.
+The AppAuth's authorization state object provides `performAction()` method to do this automatically and use a refresh token if needed, and if one is provided by the OP.
 On completion valid tokens may become available and an API call can be made.
 Or, in case of an error, re-authorization can be triggered.

         First we will add a generic request sender.
 The reason you may want one is that not all requests sent from your RP need to be protected.
-When making unprotected requests, you wouldn't want to deal with token validation or to send your access tokens to an unprepared-to-handle-them party.
+When making unprotected requests, you wouldn't want to deal with token validation or send your access tokens to an unprepared-to-handle-them party.
 For example, this may be the case for manual exchange of the authorization code at the OP's token endpoint or when an [RP-initiated logout](https://openid.net/specs/openid-connect-session-1_0.html#RPLogout) is performed.
 Hence, a non-protected request could be crafted differently but still be made with the generic method below:

         ```swift
         // ViewController.swift